 History of the Adjudicators Interpretation of the “National Interest”

-In 1998, legacy Immigration and Naturalization Service issue a precedent decision establishing a framework for evaluating national interest waiver petitions in Matter of New York State Dep’t of Transp., 22 I&N Dec.
+In 1998, legacy Immigration and Naturalization Service issued a precedent decision establishing a framework for evaluating national interest waiver petitions in Matter of New York State Dep’t of Transp., 22 I&N Dec.
 215 (Acting Assoc.
 Comm’r 1998), referred to as NYSDOT.

 In the NYSDOT framework, the Service (1) first looked to see if the petitioner had shown that the area of their employment is of “substantial intrinsic merit”.
 (2) a Petitioner had to establish that any proposed benefit from the individual’s endeavors would be “national in scope”.
 Finally, (3) the petitioner had to demonstrate that the national interest would be adversely affected if a labor certification were required for the foreign national.